virtualstaticvoid/heroku-buildpack-r-build/README.md

 # Building the R binaries for the [heroku-buildpack-r][1] buildpack

-The binaries for the build pack can be built in several ways.
+The binaries for the build pack can be built using an Heroku application.

-* [Heroku][2] - Creates a production build of R
-* [Vagrant][3] - For development, debugging and testing scripts

-In each case, the scripts support specifying the R version and optionally the build version number to use.
+The scripts support specifying the R version and optionally the build version number to use.

   E.g.